slackr/redchannel/README.md

 Before any data or commands are received, C2 must initiate a key exchange with new agents.

--   C2 generates an EC keypair and forwards it's public key to the Agent
+-   C2 generates an EC keypair and forwards its public key to the Agent
 -   Agent generates its own EC keypair and forwards it to the C2
 -   Using ECDH, both C2 and Agent compute the same shared secret
 -   The shared secret is combined with the campaign password to derive an AES key